davidpots/playsongnotes/_lessons/84 [Ramin Djawadi] Game of Thrones (Theme Song).md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u_1fqr5OCMU?showinfo=0" frameborder="0" allowfullscreen></iframe>

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+In this lesson, I'll show you how to play an easy version of the Game of Thrones theme song on guitar.
+This will use no capo, and not worry about any advanced lead guitar riffs.
+Instead, I'll show you the simple chord shapes you need and very approachable ways to tackle the main distinctive riffs you hear in the song.
+I'll include chord shapes, tabs, strumming patterns, and plenty of contextual explanation.
+I hope you enjoy!

 ## Capo 3rd fret...